 Higher than normal values may be an indication of:

 - certain infections

 Lower than normal values may mean:

-- hereditary angioedema (episodic swelling of face, hands, feet and some internal organs)
+swelling of the face, hands, feet, and some internal organs

 - rejection of a transplanted kidney